Contents: Green tea for weight loss - Green tea for fighting disease - Getting the best results from green tea - Who should avoid green tea

-Because all natural True Lemon is cold-pressed, crystallized fresh lemons, you may use it in hot and cold teas with the same effect as fresh lemon juice.
+Because True Lemon is made from the cold-pressed and crystallized juices and oils of fresh lemons, you may use it in hot and cold teas with the same effect as fresh lemon juice.
 In consumer taste tests, True Lemon was preferred over fresh lemons 7 out of 10 times.
 Each True Lemon packet contains 25 percent of an adult’s recommended daily allowance of Vitamin C.

 How to get the best results from green tea

 In addition to adding True Lemon or lemon to boost antioxidants, you can also preserve the compounds in green tea that provide weight loss and health benefits by avoiding boiling hot water.
 Boil the water and then let it cool a minute or two before pouring into your teapot.
 Then, steep the tea one to three minutes to extract maximum antioxidants.